OpenKJ/OpenKJ/README.md

 * Regular singers - Import from file
 * Regular singers - Export to file
 * Regular singers - Name conflict resolution on save (Merge/Replace)
-* Scrolling rotaiton ticker on the bottom of the CDG window
 * Setting key changes on queued songs
 * Convert main program CDG display to OpenGL rendering like the CDG window
 * Automatically adapting the models/views to contents and window size